 - Stop sharing the calendar.

-Export a calendar in Outlook 2007 through Outlook 2016
+Export a calendar in Outlook on your PC

 - Open Outlook and go to your Calendar.